 We don’t have “test” access but please feel free to register here.
 You can either connect a Facebook account or not.
 If you do not connect an account you won’t have access to advanced reporting, our AdBuilder and you won’t be able to upload to Facebook / Instagram or see your media library but the rest of our creative studio UI works fine.

 We don’t have a video demo but there is online help.

 Absolutely, any video/image we design you have the right to use however you want for FREE across any network.

-To be clear, we do not provide source materials. (i.e. we are not sharing Photoshop files or Adobe After Effects source files) but any concept we create, you are free to use, create variations, etc.
+To be clear, we do not provide source materials. (i.e. we are not sharing Photoshop files or Adobe After Effects source files) but any concept we create in our creative studio, you are free to use, create variations, etc.